Tag: temple

 Now, the church is not a/the building.
 However, a sense of place creates a sense of .
 The Israelites gave large amounts until it was no longer needed.
 In Exodus, it almost seems, “Stop!
 No more!
 We have no place to put it!”
 The Israelites laid claim to “their” temple.
 Yes, it was God’s.
 It was also core to their identity.

 God, you have gifted us the ability to not fear in the face of such uncertainty.
-Strengthen our and resolve to face the world as it is and to present your and grace to the world.
+Strengthen our faith and resolve to face the world as it is and to present your love and to the world.
 Amen.

 1) When you imagine the “perfect” church space, what is it like?